cben/model-view-self-modify/README.md

 If you want to edit freely, drop the `?load=...` from URL, otherwise your edits get overwritten on reload.
 You can append different `?id=...` to keep separate projects in browser localStorage.

-## Who is this for?
+# Conclusion: Who is this for?

 TBH, I don't know.
-**Cons:** The null hypothesis remains that self-modifying code is to be minimized not embraced, the ⚠ security worries are real, and without smart cachiing performance will decline O(n²)...
+**Cons:** The null hypothesis remains that self-modifying code is to be minimized not embraced, the ⚠ security worries are real, and without smart caching performance will decline O(n²)...

 🤪 Could this be a stepping stone for **beginner** programmers making home-cooked, offline, single-user apps?!
 **Pros:** It's radically minimalistic: It leverages a mental model they need _anyway_ — how changed code gets re-run — to model user interaction too.